MerapiPanel/MerapiPanel/README.md

 ## Installation

-You can install Merapi Panel using Composer.
+You can install MerapiQu using Composer.
 If you haven't installed Composer yet, you can do so by following the instructions [here](https://getcomposer.org/download/).

 Run the following command in your project directory to install Merapi Panel: